Transient Ischemic Attack (TIA, Mini-Stroke) (cont.)

 Picture of Carotid Artery Disease and Plaque Buildup

 Brain hemorrhage or bleeding in the brain can be due to an aneurysm, a weak spot in a blood vessel that ruptures and spills blood into the brain tissue, or it may be due to spontaneous bleeding caused by poorly controlled hypertension (high blood pressure).
-Such bleeding more commonly results in the irreversible damage of a stroke, as opposed to a TIA.
+Such bleeding more commonly results in the irreversible damage of a stroke, and would not necessarily resolve to be classified as a TIA.

 Viewers share their comments